FrancescaShell/Test/README.md

 ```

 > *Note:*

-  -In case the user forgets to specify the parameter, the programm runs the default parameter “pm10”
+  - In case the user forgets to specify the parameter, the programm runs the default parameter “pm10”.

-  -The project requires the following modules: argparse, sqlite3, hashlib, random, requests, json, csv, unittest and sys.
+  - The project requires the following modules: argparse, sqlite3, hashlib, random, requests, json, csv, unittest and sys.

 ## Get started!